-In 2015, 67.1 billion cubic metres of gas were transported via Ukraine (the value of provided transport services was U.S.\$2.03 billion), as compared to 62.2 billion cubic metres in 2014 and 86.1 billion in 2013.
-In 2016, 82.2 billion cubic metres of gas were transported via Ukraine (the value of provided transport services being U.S.\$2.33 billion).
-In the first six months of 2017, 45.7 billion cubic metres of gas were transported via Ukraine (the value of provided transport services was U.S.\$1.34 billion) as compared to 37.7 billion cubic metres for same six months of 2016.
+In 2015, 67.1 billion cubic metres of gas were transported via Ukraine (the value of provided transport services was U.S.\$2.1 billion), as compared to 62.2 billion cubic metres in 2014 and 86.1 billion in 2013.
+In 2016, 82.2 billion cubic metres of gas were transported via Ukraine (the value of provided transport services being U.S.\$2.4 billion).
+In 2017, 93.5 billion cubic metres of gas were transported via Ukraine (the value of provided transport services was U.S.\$2.8 billion) as compared to 82.2 billion cubic metres in 2016.
+Between January and August 2018, 58.2 billion cubic metres of natural gas were transported via Ukraine (the value of provided transport services was U.S.\$1.8 billion).

 The gas transit corridor through Ukraine is the only route for transportation of Russian gas that is not controlled by Russia.
-With the apparent aim of acquiring control over all supplies of natural gas to Europe, Russia has initiated projects on development of alternative supply routes (Northern Stream 2, Southern/Turkish Stream, perhaps Bulgarian/Greek Stream etc.) for increasing supplies of Russian gas; this would therefore raise the dependency of the EU on Russian gas to a potentially critical level.
+With the apparent aim of acquiring control over all supplies of natural gas to Europe, Russia is implementing projects on development of alternative supply routes (Northern Stream 2, Southern/Turkish Stream, perhaps Bulgarian/Greek Stream etc.) for increasing supplies of Russian gas; this would therefore raise the dependency of the EU on Russian gas to a potentially critical level.